 Other types of firmware perform similar functions on hardware components such as sound cards and graphic cards.

 PC's use Microsoft Windows.
 Mac's use OS X. Both are classed as commercial operating systems, which means there is a cost associated with each.
-You must buy a genuine license to use.
+You must buy a genuine licence to use.
 This limits software theft.

-Some people use LINUX which is classed as an open source O/S. This means it is free to use and you don't need to buy a license.
+Some people use LINUX which is classed as an open source O/S. This means it is free to use and you don't need to buy a licence.
 LINUX comes in various forms, such as Ubuntu or Mandrake.